gmac/graphql-stitching-ruby/README.md

 ## GraphQL Stitching for Ruby

 GraphQL stitching composes a single schema from multiple underlying GraphQL resources, then smartly proxies portions of incoming requests to their respective locations in dependency order and returns the merged results.
-This allows an entire location graph to be queried through one combined GraphQL surface area.
+This allows an entire graph of locations to be queried through one combined GraphQL surface area.

 ![Stitched graph](./docs/images/stitching.png)